The News & Observer: After Daniels

+On July 12, 1991, the newspaper modified its title, replacing the "and" with an ampersand, while adding 33% more space for local stories.
+While publisher Frank Daniels wrote that the ampersand "harkens back to The N&O's original flag", the newspaper had been titled The News and Observer since its first issue as a consolidation of the Raleigh Observer and Raleigh News on September 12, 1880.

 Throughout the early 1990s, The News & Observer divested itself of various local newspapers in South Carolina and the North Carolina mountains, and by September 1993, Sunday sales of The News & Observer reached 200,000 for every week.
 However, the newspaper still owns The Cary News, Chapel Hill News, and the Smithfield Herald among other newspapers.
 In 1994, the paper created Nando.net, becoming an Internet service provider and began publishing the NandO Times online newspaper.

 In 1999, The News & Observer was named one of America's 100 best newspapers by the Columbia Journalism Review, and one of the 17 best-designed newspapers in the world by the Society for News Design.

 In 2004, The News & Observer along with three other news publishers filled suit against the Raleigh–Durham International Airport for preventing the company from adding new newspaper racks in the terminal.
 After appeal, a 2010 decision from the Fourth Circuit determined that the restriction was a violation of the first amendment because it put a restriction on expression.

 In September 2008, the News and Observer offered buyouts to all 320 newsroom employees, approximately 40% of its staff, in an effort to cut expenses.
 Previously the company had shut down its Durham news bureau and in a separate event laid off 70 employees.
 Layoffs and buyouts have continued since then.

 In 2015 the newspaper announced it would sell its facility in downtown Raleigh for redevelopment, which will entail demolition of much of the facility.
 New presses will be installed at the newspaper's auxiliary production facility in Garner.
 Editorial offices will remain in a portion of the redeveloped facility.
 By June 2021, the paper only employed 64 reporters.